 Combat both problems with consistent documentation.
 Keep notes from one-on-ones, track observations throughout the year, and document both wins and areas for improvement.
 Multiple data points give you a clearer, fairer picture than relying on recent memory alone.

-If you’re trying to design a review process that reduces recency bias and gives a fuller picture of performance, this overview of different performance review types is a useful companion read.
+To design a review process that minimizes recency bias and gives a fuller view of performance, check out this overview of

 How to give negative feedback in a performance review